SchlossLab/Tomkovich_Vendor_XXXX_2020/README.md

 ```
 Rscript code/diversity.R
 ```
-Use code/subset_analysis.R to generate lists of IDs specific to each sample day and pasted them into the following scripts to create a bray-curtis distance matrix and PCoA specific for a single timepoint.
-Also used to create PCoAs of baseline communities of each mouse colony source.
+I used code/subset_analysis.R to generate lists of IDs specific to each sample day and/or mouse source and pasted them into the following scripts.
+Run each script to create a bray-curtis distance matrix and PCoA specific for a single timepoint.
+Run the last script to create PCoAs of baseline communities of each mouse colony source.
 ```
 mothur code/d-1_dist_PCoA
 mothur code/d0_dist_PCoA